kumikill/styleguide/cplusplus.md

 # C++ Style Guide

-This guide is for both the C++ programming language.
+This guide is for the C++ programming language.

 ## Table of Contents